Stepped up security for Village Halloween parade in Lower Manhattan

-LOWER MANHATTAN (WABC) -- The streets of New York City will be filled with costumed characters for Halloween.
+LOWER MANHATTAN (WABC) -- The streets of New York City are filled with costumed characters for Halloween.

+Tens of thousands of revelers began marching Thursday night in the 46th annual Village Halloween Parade.

+The mile and a half parade kicked off at Spring Street and proceeds up Sixth Avenue to West 15th Street.

-While people are gearing up for the Village Halloween parade in Lower Manhattan, the police are launching their own operation to keep crowds safe.
+While people geared up for the parade in Lower Manhattan, the police launched their own operation to keep crowds safe.

 The NYPD says they are operating with heightened vigilance due to recent world events.

-While everyone will be decked out in their "wild things" themed costumes at the Village Halloween parade, the NYPD saying you will see a highly visible presence of their officers along with blocker trucks and K9 explosive teams.
+While everyone will be decked out in their "wild things" themed costumes at the Village Halloween parade, the NYPD planned a highly visible presence of their officers along with blocker trucks and K9 explosive teams.

 The holidays can be targets, and Halloween marks two years since the West Side Highway attacks that killed eight people.